Customize Your Bachelor’s Degree

-An interdisciplinary studies degree enables students to concentrate in almost any academic field imaginable.
+An interdisciplinary studies degree (general studies degree) enables students to concentrate in almost any academic field imaginable.
 This means graduates can work in a wide range of careers, as well as continue their studies at the graduate level.
 Potential career fields include the ones listed here.
 Career information taken from Payscale.com.

 Nonprofit organizations are those that focus on missions or projects for the sake of public benefit.
 They can be any size, and have an almost infinite range of objectives.
 Some common nonprofit focus areas include human rights, animal welfare, disease research, disaster relief, the arts, and the environment.
 While the median salary of a nonprofit worker varies considerably based on education, experience, job type, and location, this number ranges from $37,500 to $89,450 annually.

 Healthcare is a field that revolves around the provision of medical services.
 Those in this sector can work in any number of roles, from the physical and mental care of individuals to the production of pharmaceuticals to the administration of large healthcare facilities.
 While the median salary in this field varies considerably, employees earn between $58,711 and $100,510 per year.